 elevation E - elevation A ------------------------- = tan (dip angle). map distance AEIn this case, 300/1020 = tan 16°.
 So, strike = 64° and dip = 16°SE.
 This example was easy to work with because two points are at the same elevation and automatically define the strike line.

 In the more general case, as illustrated in Figure 2-4, all three points have different elevations.
 Again, the points are connected to form a triangle and labelled with A lowest, B intermediate, and C highest.
-Point B will serve as one end of the strike line; the other end will be point D located somewhere along line AC.
-The exact location of point D can be found by a ratio of distances to elevations:
+Point B serves as one end of the strike line; the other end is point D located somewhere along line AC.
+The exact location of point D is found by a ratio of distances to elevations:

 elevation B - elevation A distance AD ------------------------- = ----------- elevation C - elevation A distance ACPoint D found in this manner is equal in elevation to point B; thus line BD is the strike.
 Next draw the line AE, which is perpendicular to line BD, and continue with the same steps as before to find the dip.
 In Figure 2-4, distance AD = 1000 m, strike = 15°, and dip = 25°NW.

 Consider, for example, a vertical, E-W cross section through the house of Figure 2-1.
-The section will cut diagonally across the roof, which will appear to dip in the section at an angle less than 45°.
+The section cuts diagonally across the roof, which appears to dip in the section at an angle less than 45°.
 Another cross section running parallel to strike (N50E) would show no dip; the roof would appear horizontal.
 The relationship between true dip and apparent dip is defined by the following functions:

 |1.
 82||2.
 54||3.
 53||4.
 54|

 |5.
 70||6.
 95||7.
 142||8.
 113|

 |13.
 164||14.
 117||15.
 133||16.
 131|

 |37.
 206||38.
 221||39.
 230||40.
 239|